heathermiller/dist-prog-book/chapter/8/big-data.md

 3. Insert fusion blocks:
 4. Fuse ParallelDos
 5. Fuse MSCRs: create MSCR operations, and convert any remaining unfused ParallelDo operations into trivial MSCRs.
 The SiteData example{%cite chambers2010flumejava --file big-data %} shows that 16 data-parallel operations can be optimized into two MSCR operations in the final execution plan (refer to Figure 5 in the original paper).
-One limitation of the optimizer is that all these optimizations are based on the structures of the execution plan, FluemJava doesn't analyze user-defined functions.
+One limitation of the optimizer is that all these optimizations are based on the structures of the execution plan, FlumeJava doesn't analyze user-defined functions.

 ### 1.1.3 Dryad